 Brendan Lantz received his Ph.D. from The Pennsylvania State University.
 His research interests focus on hate crime, violence, victimization, and co-offending.
 He was a Bureau of Justice Statistics Graduate Research Fellow and was recently awarded the 2021 Academy New Scholar Award from the Academy of Criminal Justice Sciences (ACJS).
-His recent publications have appeared in British Journal of Criminology, Justice Quarterly, Psychology of Violence, Criminal Justice and Behavior, Crime & Delinquency, and Journal of Experimental Criminology, among others.
+His research has been funded by the National Institutes of Health and National Science Foundation, among others.
+His recent publications have appeared in a number of different outlets, including Social Problems, Journal of Research in Crime and Delinquency, British Journal of Criminology, Justice Quarterly, Law and Human Behavior, Psychology of Violence, Criminal Justice and Behavior, Crime & Delinquency, and Journal of Experimental Criminology, among others.

 Hate and Bias Crime | Group Crime and Co-Offending | Violence | Victimization | Racial Disparities in The Criminal Justice System